PITTSFIELD -- Allendale Elementary School’s new playground is open for play.

 A group called Probuilt Construction of Marshfield installed the project through an $18,000 bid awarded by the city.

 Pittsfield also provided some additional labor in preparing the fields for the playground, from excavating to spreading woodchips.
-There are now two new areas with structures
+There are now two new areas with structures designed to accommodate all ages.
+Construction was completed in August.

 The school’s playground is considered a municipal park, serving both the school (about 300 children) and the community.